 Feature engagement

-Feature engagement shows how often people use a feature from a specific story, based on real interactions like clicks, taps, or other tracked events.
-Each interaction is counted toward that story's total usage, giving you a clear measure of how the feature is performing.
+Feature engagement shows how people use a feature based on real usage events like clicks, taps, or other tracked actions.

 Click the Feature engagement (graph) icon in the story header.